shirinyamani/DS/tree/readme.md

     - **Case 3: Some other Strings are the prefix of the Str we wanna delete!**

 ## Summary of Deletion
 - First check whether any node rely on the target node.
-If not, then we can delete it rightaway!
+If not, then we can delete it right away!
 If Yes, then
     - Do some adjustments, like changing the StringEndingPoint.